alex-trapp/scAge/README.md

 # scAge

-scAge is a probabilistic framework for epigenetic age profiling at single-cell resolution, developed in Python.
+scAge is a probabilistic framework for epigenetic age profiling at single-cell resolution, developed in Python. <br>
+This tool leverages the linear relationship of methylation and chronological age at some CpGs in the DNA, and uses these models to predict epigenetic age in single cell data. <br>
 To learn more about the underlying algorithms driving scAge, consult our [preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.13.435247v1).

 ## Installation